1.5mm End Glow Fiber Optic Cable

 How much Fiber?

 Many modelers use a 3ft length for each light, sometimes less, sometimes a bit more.
-For your convenience we stock fibers in 30ft bags, but other lengths can be ordered.
+For your convenience we stock fibers in 30ft bags.

 Changing Light Color: